Tomatoes. Cucumbers. Red onion. Fresh dill. Ahh, when I think of summer salads, this is exactly what I think of.

 - 1/3 cup fresh dill, chopped

 - 1/2 teaspoon sea salt, adjust to taste

 - Freshly ground black pepper, adjust to taste

 - In a large mixing bowl, combine all ingredients and toss to coat all veggies in the olive oil and liquids.
 Taste test and adjust seasonings like sea salt to taste.

 - Store in an airtight glass container and serve chilled or at room temperature.
 Keeps for 1 week.

 You can read up on the health benefits and nutrition of each ingredient in the NS Pantry!

 What do you think about this summer salad?
 Will you add more greens or proteins to make it work for you?
 Let me know what you think by rating this recipe and commenting below.
 And if you make it at home, share on Instagram with #nutritionstripped so I can see!

 Photography by Kelsey Cherry (images 1-3)

 Love the idea of this versatile, make ahead salad and want even more heathy recipes?
-Learn how to healthy meal prep like a boss with the NS Society, a space to get healthy meal plans, grocery shopping lists, nutrition eBooks, and a supportive community.
+Learn how to healthy meal prep like a boss with the Guide to Master Meal Planning, a space to get healthy meal plans, grocery shopping lists, nutrition eBooks, and a supportive community.
 Join us today!